How to Protect Your Home From Three Types of Burglary

 Then one day you come home and find that your dream home has been ransacked.
 A door or window has been broken into and any items the burglars didn’t snatch are just strewn everywhere.
 You thought you lived in a nice area where burglary would be the least of your worries.
 This invasion of your privacy and theft of your valuables has shaken you and your family.
 Panic, anger and anxiety set in.
 Even worse is the guilt nagging at you “What could I have done to prevent this?!”

-Suddenly CCTV cameras to monitor your car and other external valuables becomes an essential tool in the fight against crime.
+CCTV cameras to monitor your home, your premises, your car and other external valuables are still an essential tool in the fight against crime.

 Robbery vs Burglary – What’s the difference?

 Both are THEFT.
 But in a ROBBERY a victim MUST be present and will have something valuable stolen by intimidation, force or threat.
 Robberies can take place anywhere, not just in your home.
 A BURGLARY is the unlawful entry into any structure (business, home, garage, shed) at any time of day with the intent to steal property.
 A victim does not have to be present.

 Scotland Yard estimates that it solves only 5.5 percent of its burglary cases.
 That’s not surprising given the volume of cases and the limited resources of the police.
 Sadly though, it means that criminals have little deterrent from breaking into your home and stealing your possessions.

 Safeguarding your home includes educating yourself and your family about three types of burglary and what you can do to prevent each type.